 It has also prompted legal and industry pushback.
 In September, Penske Media filed a lawsuit against Google, alleging that AI overviews use its content without permission and contribute to reduced referral traffic and ad revenue.

-However, startups such as Perplexity AI have introduced revenue-sharing programs to compensate publishers whose content is accessed within their AI systems.
+However, startups such as Perplexity AI has introduced revenue-sharing programs to compensate publishers whose content is accessed within their AI systems.
 Meta, in December, also entered AI licensing deals with publishers.

 Microsoft says the Publisher Content Marketplace is intended to provide another way for publishers to be compensated when their work is used by AI, even if users do not click through to the original source.